watermint/toolbox/docs/commands/team-admin-role-delete.md

 lang: en
 ---

-# teamfolder member list
+# team admin role delete

-List team folder members
+Remove a role from the member

 # Security